alexsasharegan/node-mux/README.md

 Since Handlers are objects, they can leverage their own state to process the request.
 In contrast, a HandleFunc is a stateless version of the Handler.
 It still conforms the `serverHTTP` signature--accepting a request and a response, and returning a Promise resolving upon completion--but does so without the need of an object.
-HandleFunc functions can easily be embedded into object to create a Handler.
+A HandleFunc can easily be embedded into an object to create a Handler.

 #### Errors